BitcoinDesign/Guide/guide/onboarding/backing-up-a-wallet.md

 Two main types of information need to be backed up: the user's wallet recovery data and their Lightning channel state.
 While the wallet recovery data may be used to restore the wallet using another wallet application, the channel state is typically only restorable within the same application.

 {% include picture.html
    image = "/assets/images/guide/onboarding/backing-up-a-wallet/wallet-backup.png"
    retina = "/assets/images/guide/onboarding/backing-up-a-wallet/wallet-backup@2x.png"
    mobile = "/assets/images/guide/onboarding/backing-up-a-wallet/wallet-backup-mobile.png"
    mobileRetina = "/assets/images/guide/onboarding/backing-up-a-wallet/wallet-backup-mobile@2x.png"
-alt-text = "Example image"
-width = 1200
-height = 680
-layout = "full-width"
+   alt-text = "A diagram of data required to back up a Bitcoin wallet" width = 1200 height = 680 layout = "full-width"
 %}

+- The _[Recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }})_ is the fundamental information (consisting of 12 or 24 words) used to construct a wallet
+- The _Passphrase_ is an optional password for additional security
+- The _[Derivation path]({{ '/guide/glossary/#derivation-path' | relative_url }})_ includes information on how to construct the wallet
+- A _Fingerprint_ allows for verification that the wallet was reconstructed correctly after import
+- _Static channel backups_ contain all basic information about active Lightning channels
+- A _Channels database_ contains data on payments made in active Lightning channels

 Users who lose both their wallet access and their backup permanently lose their bitcoin.
 Arguably, this creates one of the most challenging design problems within the space.